July 31, 2023

 While MUP tends to decrease drinking levels, alcohol company revenue might in fact increase as prices rise.7

-MUP can also benefit the wider economy.
+MUP can also benefit the wider economy in multiple ways.

 If people of working age drink less, there’s reduced sickness, death and unemployment.7